 The new design includes a final cross-section that will be 69 feet wide, a slight increase from the existing bridge width of 65 feet.

-The County sought to include design recommendations that were collected from the public online survey.
-After a facade made of ashlar stone proved to be unfeasible, it was replaced by cast concrete.
-However staff did incorporate many other community recommendations, particularly those pertaining to the arch, decorative railing and street lights and inclusion of the street name.
+The County sought to include design recommendations that were collected from a public online survey.
+After a facade made of ashlar stone proved to be unfeasible, it was replaced with cast concrete.
+However, staff did incorporate many other community recommendations, particularly those pertaining to the arch, decorative railing and street lights and inclusion of the street name.